 Topological and nontopological solitons \cite{Manton, E_Weinberg, lee_pang_1992} play an important role in mathematical physics, high-energy physics, condensed matter physics, cosmology, and hydrodynamics.
 The 't Hooft-Polyakov monopole \cite{hooft_74, polyakov_74} is a three-dimensional topological soliton of exceptional importance in field theory.
 A classical model of field theory that admits the existence of the 't Hooft-Polyakov monopole is the $SU(2)$ Georgi-Glashow model \cite{GG_1972}.
 It includes a real isovector scalar field $\boldsymbol{\phi}$ that interacts minimally with a non-Abelian gauge field.
 The fourth-order self-interaction potential of this model has a two-dimensional sphere $\left\vert \boldsymbol{\phi} \right\vert = \phi_{\text{vac}}$ as the true vacuum manifold.
 The potential has no false vacuum points, and, in particular, the zero point $\boldsymbol{\phi} = 0$ is its local maximum.

-The model of \cite{GG_1972} can be modified in several ways.
+The $SU(2)$ Georgi-Glashow model can be modified in several ways.
 For example, the self-interaction potential can be changed so that it will have both a global minimum (true vacuum) and a local minimum (false vacuum).
 In particular, the potential of the model considered in \cite{kumar_2010, paranjape_2024} has the zero point $\boldsymbol{\phi} = 0$ as the true vacuum, and the two-dimensional sphere $\left\vert \boldsymbol{\phi} \right\vert = \phi_{\text{vac}}$ as the false vacuum manifold.
 This model possesses metastable monopole solutions, which interpolate between the true and false vacua.
 Monopole solutions of this type can significantly increase the decay rate of the false vacuum \cite{kumar_2010, paranjape_2024, steinhardt_prd_1981, steinhardt_npb_1981, hosotani_prd_1983, agrawal_2022}.